pierrediedhiou/cybersecurity-journey/glossary.md

 be integrated at every phase
 - **STAR** — Security Test Audit Report, the standardized report format prescribed by OSSTMM
+- **SOA Record** — Start of Authority DNS record, contains the primary name server, administrator email and zone serial number for a domain
+- **SPF** — Sender Policy Framework, a DNS TXT record that specifies which mail servers are authorized to send email for a domain
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to